 I have stayed at both the Husky Lodge and Camp Ripan during my trip to Kiruna – and I highly recommend both places!

 The Husky Lodge is a unique experience but a bit outside of the city center.
-Camp Ripan was centralized and tours pick up from there without a problem (they also have a delicious restaurant).
+Camp Ripan was centralized and tours were picked up from there without a problem (they also have a delicious restaurant).

-Did we miss any of the best things to do in Kiruna in winter in this guide?
-Let us know in the comments!
+Did I miss any of the best things to do in Kiruna in winter in this guide?
+Let me know in the comments!

 More Sweden Travel Guides